-Materials needed: For each student, a copy of Handout #1 The Fourteen Points and the Treaty of Versailles.
+Materials needed: For each student, a copy of Handout #1, page 48 The Fourteen Points and the Treaty of Versailles.
+All Handouts are available following Lesson 9.

-Step 1: Read to the class the following excerpt of President Wilson's speech to the U. S. Congress, January 8, 1918, in which he called upon the world to negotiate a lasting peace based on justice rather than vengeance.
+Step 1: Read to the class the following excerpt of President Wilson's speech to the U. S. Congress, on January 8, 1918, in which he called upon the world to negotiate a lasting peace based on justice rather than vengeance.